altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

 ## Connectivity between WEB application and IoT device:
 (Callback).

-- Surprise, if you could, a little attention, you will have noticed that the "callback" is already integrated into the Arduino code and each time the device sends a message to the web page the page returns the same message as shown in the image.
+- Surprise!, if you paid a little attention, you will have noticed that the "callback" is already integrated into the Arduino code and each time the device sends a message to the web page the page returns the same message as shown in the image.

 <img src="https://image.ibb.co/iAkyLf/Selecci-n-034.png" width="600">